Tiny-Duckling/Oobleck/readme.md

 - Credit history will store all credit related operations

 # Questions
-Questions are mostly immutable.
-[Note to self: think of the ways you can make it completely immutable]
+- enable versioning in questions. maybe use **django-revisions**.
+Possible frameworks: django-simpe-history, django-reversion
 - There will be 6000 unique questions for each subject
 - For an update, previous question will be copied to new question with the updated fields and a leader field in old question will refer to the new question, following DSU algorithm.
 - For a delete, soft delete the question.
-- There will be translations of questions in several languages
+- There will be translations of questions in several languages. maybe use **django-parler-rest**.
+Possible other frameworks: django-hvad, django-modeltrans, django-modeltranslation.

 Users with subject expertise can
 - search questions or filter using subject / categories / topics.